rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 ---
 layout: post
 comments: true
-title:  "Asynchronous Perception Machine: A little godzilla's journey"
+title:  "On Asynchronous Perception Machine: A little godzilla's journey"
 description: "APM is one of the first steps towards getting Hinton's GLOM working.
 The golden goose is how to encode part-whole hierarchies in a neural net"
 date:   2024-10-26 11:00:00
 ---